Perimenopause - Part 2: Navigating conversations with your doctor on hormones & HRT

 HRT has unfairly gotten a bad rap in the past.
 Tragically, most doctors still wrongly advise against it.

-This lines up with the fact that Medicine and Medical Schools are 14-17 years behind the research findings.
+This lines up with the fact that Medicine and Medical Schools are 14-17 years behind the research.
 (In other words, there’s a lag of 14-17 years between when scientists learn something significant from research and when health providers change their practices as a result.
 Eek.)

 In fact, many studies now show irrefutably that HRT is incredibly protective against not only the day-to-day symptoms of peri/menopause, but against diseases of aging, including various cancers, diabetes, osteoporosis, cognitive decline, dementia, Alzheimer’s and more.
 (More info here.)